Q&A

 Portlanders Seem to Want One Thing This Election Day: Change

-The red wave isn't coming for the city, but all signs point to a restless electorate looking for a new direction.
+A red wave isn't coming for the city (where offices are nonpartisan, anyway), but all signs point to a restless electorate looking for a new direction.

 10/24/2022 By Julia Silverman